 Food – it’s a necessity as much as it’s also a luxury.
-Many of us take food for granted, not realising that an average 1.6 billion tonnes of food goes to waste.
+Many of us take food for granted, not realising that an average 7.3 million tonnes of food goes to waste in Australia every year.
 A lot of food is thrown away because of spoilage, wastage, or many other reasons related to the production and sale of foodstuffs.

-This is why meal preparation is important, and why Food Safety Supervisor QLD courses are a requisite for employment in the food industry in Queensland..
-A Food Safety Supervisor must be appointed at every individual food service or business, and are required to and be certified with their Food Safety Supervisor course.
+This is why meal preparation is important, and why Food Safety Supervisor (FSS) QLD courses are a requisite for employment in the food industry in Queensland.
+A Food Safety Supervisor must be appointed at every individual food service or business, and are required to be certified with their Food Safety Supervisor course.

 MAKE A PLAN